Marabyte/marabyte.com/site/posts/the-curious-canPlaytype.md

 Exhibit A: The [canPlaytype()](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/canPlayType) method.

-If you need to test the browser to check if a media file is playable `canPlayType()` is here to help.
+If you need to test the browser to check if a media file is playable `canPlayType()` is here to help, check the code snippet bellow:

 ```javascript
 const audio = document.createElement('audio');